Syukuro Manabe: Awards and honors

 Manabe is a member of the United States National Academy of Sciences, and a foreign member of Japan Academy, Academia Europaea and the Royal Society of Canada.

 In 1992, Manabe was the first recipient of the Blue Planet Prize of the Asahi Glass Foundation.
 In 1995, he received the Asahi Prize from Asahi News-Cultural Foundation.
 In 1997 Manabe was awarded the Volvo Environmental Prize from the Volvo Foundation.
 In 2015 he was awarded the Benjamin Franklin Medal of Franklin Institute.

-Manabe has also been honored with the American Meteorological Society’s Carl-Gustaf Rossby Research Medal, the Second Half Century Award, and the Clarence Leroy Meisinger Award.
-In addition, he is honored with the American Geophysical Union’s William Bowie Medal and Revelle Medal, and in 1998 received the Milutin Milankovic Medal from the European Geophysical Society.
+Manabe has also been honored with the American Meteorological Society's Carl-Gustaf Rossby Research Medal, the Second Half Century Award, and the Clarence Leroy Meisinger Award.
+In addition, he is honored with the American Geophysical Union's William Bowie Medal and Revelle Medal, and in 1998 received the Milutin Milankovic Medal from the European Geophysical Society.

 Manabe and Bryan's work in the development of the first global climate models has been selected as one of the Top Ten Breakthroughs to have occurred in NOAA's first 200 years.
 In honor of his retirement from NOAA / GFDL, a three-day scientific meeting was held in Princeton, New Jersey in March 1998.
 "Understanding Climate Change: A Symposium in honor of Syukuro Manabe".
 The 2005 annual meeting of American Meteorological Society included a special Suki Manabe Symposium.

-Jointly Manabe with climatologist James Hansen received the BBVA Foundation Frontiers of Knowledge Award in the Climate Change category in the ninth edition (2016) of the awards.
+Jointly with climatologist James Hansen, Manabe received the BBVA Foundation Frontiers of Knowledge Award in the Climate Change category in the ninth edition (2016) of the awards.
 The two laureates were separately responsible for constructing the first computational models with the power to simulate climate behavior.
 Decades ago, they correctly predicted how much Earth's temperature would rise due to increasing atmospheric CO_{2}.
 The scores of models currently in use to chart climate evolution are heirs to those developed by Manabe and Hansen.

-In 2018, Manabe received the Crafoord Prize in Geosciences jointly with Susan Solomon "for fundamental contributions to understanding the role of atmospheric trace gases in Earth’s climate system".
+In 2018, Manabe received the Crafoord Prize in Geosciences jointly with Susan Solomon "for fundamental contributions to understanding the role of atmospheric trace gases in Earth's climate system".

 In 2021, he received the Order of Culture.

+In 2022, Manabe was named by Carnegie Corporation of New York as an honoree of the Great Immigrants Awards.

 The Nobel Prize

 In 2021, one half of the Nobel Prize in Physics was shared between Manabe and Klaus Hasselmann "for the physical modeling of Earth's climate, quantifying variability and reliably predicting global warming".
-Shuji Nakamura, the 2014 Nobel Prize in Physics awardee who also came from Ehime Prefecture and immigrated to the United States, congratulated Manabe on October 6.
+Shuji Nakamura, the 2014 Nobel Prize in Physics awardee who also came from Ehime Prefecture and immigrated to the United States, congratulated Manabe on 6 October.